The Farnsworth House, part 2 / from the hearth to the field

 The Farnsworth House's core doesn't present itself as an island cluster of separate rooms, but as a discrete object.
 By rising to a level just short of the main space's ceiling, it suggests a piece of freestanding furniture.
 In similar fashion, Johnson's bathroom enclosure, by also housing a fireplace, is made to read as a chimney.
 These effects disguise the presence of interior rooms and enforce the sense of a one-room house.

-The Architecture of Frank Gehry, he wrote, "I thought that by minimizing the issue of function, by creating one-room buildings, we could resolve the most difficult problems in architecture.
+The appeal of one-room buildings lies in their direct relationship between envelope and content, in the primally satisfying simplicity of a one-to-one relationship between exterior and interior.
+Their lineage includes ancient temples, the Pantheon, Bramante's Tempietto and Thoreau's cabin.
+In the 1980s, Frank Gehry tried to capture the integrity of such buildings in projects like his 1981 "House for a Filmmaker", which adopts the form of a cluster of individual buildings.
+Describing his motive for the house's design in the 1986 Walker Art Center book, The Architecture of Frank Gehry, he wrote, "I thought that by minimizing the issue of function, by creating one-room buildings, we could resolve the most difficult problems in architecture.
 Think of one-room buildings and the fact that historically, the best buildings ever built are one-room buildings."
 The idea formed the basis of the "village of forms" model on which Gehry would design many projects.

-(Overlook Press, 1997) shows early American house construction that prefigures the core-and-envelope formula of the Farnsworth House and Glass House.
-"I lingered most about the fireplace, as the most vital part of the house," Thoreau wrote in Walden
+An illustration from Lester Walker's American Shelter (Overlook Press, 1997) shows early American house construction that prefigures the core-and-envelope formula of the Farnsworth House and Glass House.
+"I lingered most about

 Reducing the Farnsworth House to a single room, Mies kept his glass envelope pure, appealed to innate domestic desires, and minimized the distance Thoreau regretted had grown "from the hearth to the field." continued